 Price Survey: Comments

 “Green burial,” also known as natural burial, is available within the service region of the FCA of the Finger Lakes.
 Costs of this option can be lower than those of a conventional burial because no embalming or cosmetics are involved, burial containers are simple, and neither grave liners nor elaborate monuments are used.
-The prices charged by funeral homes for “green” burial service are otherwise the same as for conventional service.
-Consumers should know that NYS law requires that even if the body of the deceased is cared for at home and a home funeral is planned, a funeral director must be involved in preparing and submitting the death certificate, obtaining necessary permits, and documenting the "final disposition" of the body, whether by burial or cremation.
+The prices of other services charged by funeral homes for “green” burial are similar to those for a conventional service.
+Consumers should know that NYS law requires that even if the body of the deceased is cared for at home and a home funeral is planned, a funeral director must be involved in preparing and submitting the death certificate, obtaining necessary permits, transporting the body, and documenting the "final disposition" of the body, whether by burial or cremation.